datadesk/california-coronavirus-data/README.md

 ### [cdph-regional-stay-home-metrics.csv](./cdph-regional-stay-home-metrics.csv)

 In December 2020, the state [introduced a new system](https://covid19.ca.gov/stay-home-except-for-essential-needs/) for issuing stay home orders.
-The state's 58 counties were grouped into six regions and each are was judged based on the percentage of available ICU beds.
-If the percentage available dropped below 15%, a stay home order restricting businesses and movement would be issued.
+The state's 58 counties were grouped into six regions and judged based on the percentage of available ICU beds.
+When the percentage available beds dropped below 15%, a stay home order restricting businesses and movement would be issued.

 This file records the metrics released for each region by day.